Appearance

 Headless toast / notification comparison

 How @rozie-ui/toast compares to the existing toast / notification libraries across the six frameworks.
-Like the slider, listbox, and OTP input, the toast host has no shared vanilla-JS engine — and like the OTP landscape, the toast landscape is overwhelmingly per-framework: every ecosystem grew its own notification system (sonner, react-hot-toast, react-toastify, vue-sonner, vue-toastification, ngx-toastr, …) with its own API, its own queue model, and its own theming story.
-Rozie authors the behaviour once in one Toaster.rozie and ships it to all six frameworks as the same idiomatic <Toaster> driven by an imperative ref.
+Like the slider, listbox, and OTP input, the toast host has no shared vanilla-JS engine, and like the OTP landscape, the toast landscape is overwhelmingly per-framework: every ecosystem grew its own notification system (sonner, react-hot-toast, react-toastify, vue-sonner, vue-toastification, ngx-toastr, …) with its own API, its own queue model, and its own theming story.
+Rozie delivers the same idiomatic <Toaster>, driven by an imperative ref, on all six frameworks: same props, same handle, same scoped slot, same @dismissed event, installed as a pre-compiled per-framework package with no Rozie toolchain required.

 The libraries at a glance